nswierkowski/GeoVAE/README.md

 # Inpainting with Variational Autoencoders

-This project was developed as a final assignment for the **Probabilistic Graphical Models** course.
 Its goal is to explore and compare the performance of **variational autoencoder-based models** for the **image inpainting task** — reconstructing missing or masked parts of an image.
 We focus specifically on reconstructing images of cats with randomly applied masks using three advanced VAE models:

 * **Vanilla VAE** (as a baseline)
 * **VQ-VAE**
-* **AVAE**
 * **VAE + TreeVI**
+* **GeoVAE**

 The primary dataset used for training and evaluation comes from Kaggle: